drvinceknight/pfm/book/tools-for-mathematics/03-calculus/solutions/main.md

 > `2`.
 You are given that $f(x)$ has a stationary point at $x=2$.
 Use this
 > information to find $b$.

-We solve the equation that arises when substituting $x=2$ in to the derivative:
+We solve the equation that arises when substituting $x=2$ into the derivative:

 ```{code-cell} ipython3
 equation = sym.Eq(derivative.subs({x: 2}), 0)